SharkBait80/EKSContainerLab/module-5/README.md

 There are several tools available when [porting existing code to .NET Core](https://docs.microsoft.com/en-us/dotnet/core/porting/index).

-* Use the [Microsoft.Windows.Compatibility](https://docs.microsoft.com/en-us/dotnet/core/porting/windows-compat-pack) to import .NET extension classes that resolve numerous .NET Core incompatibilities.
+* Use the [Microsoft.Windows.Compatibility](https://docs.microsoft.com/en-us/dotnet/core/porting/windows-compat-pack) NuGet package to import .NET extension classes that resolve numerous .NET Core incompatibilities.

 * Use the [API Analyzer](https://devblogs.microsoft.com/dotnet/introducing-api-analyzer/) to identify issues when targeting a cross-platform migration (e.g. when moving the code from Windows to Linux).

-* Use the [.NET Portability Analyzer](https://docs.microsoft.com/en-us/dotnet/standard/analyzers/portability-analyzer) to discover incompatibilities with multiple frameworks and platforms.
+* Use the [.NET Portability Analyzer](https://docs.microsoft.com/en-us/dotnet/standard/analyzers/portability-analyzer) to discover incompatibilities when targetting multiple frameworks and platforms.

 ## Import the Microsoft.Windows.Compatibility NuGet Package

-This package will help to resolve a myriad of class library issues including the *System.Data.DataTable.AsEnumerable()* observed in the last module.
+This package will help to resolve a myriad of class library issues including the *System.Data.DataTable.AsEnumerable()* error observed in the last module.

 1. Open the *Package Manager Console* from the **Tools** --> **NuGet Package Manager** menu.
 The Package Manager Console should appear as a tab'ed window alongside the Output tab within Visual Studio.